 -One of my grievances with other methods of shipping plants is the amount of plastic and styrofoam waste that goes right into the garbage.
 It is counterintuitive to me, to use a gross amount of plastic, styrofoam, and otherwise environmentally damaging products which ultimately end up negatively effecting plants in their natural habitat.
 Maybe a drop in the bucket, but I cannot count how many times I have filled my trash bin with packaging from plant purchases.
 It leaves me feeling wasteful and embarrassed, even though I salvage all packaging that is re-usable.

--This year, I used 100% compostable, plant-based bags (the real compostable ones, not the thin plastic ones that take up to 100 years to break down) for all plant shipping.
-I trialed these bags prior to use, and spoke with the maker (Biobag) of these products and received feedback that left me feeling they were an excellent, environmentally friendly packaging material.
+-This year, all plants were shipped in 100% compostable, plant-based bags (the real compostable ones, not the thin plastic ones that take up to 100 years to break down) for all plant shipping.
+I trialed these bags prior to use, and spoke with the maker (Biobag) and received feedback that left me feeling they were an excellent, environmentally friendly packaging material.
 Even for those without municipal compost collection, they could stick it in their backyard compost and it would degrade in a matter of weeks.
 Last week, I sent hundreds of plants out.
 I received email communication from about 5% of those who had ordered plants, that their plants arrived dried out and/or limp.
 In 100% of those cases, I offered full replacements (if available) or full refunds.
 The customer in the email exchange here received a full refund, including the cost of shipping.

--Next season I will be going back to plastic.
-While the losses were not overwhelming, they are significant enough to warrant a change in shipping methods.
+-Next season I will be going back to plastic or switching to cellophane bags.
+While the losses were not overwhelming with the biobags, they were significant enough to warrant a change in shipping methods.
 I plan to continue to offer primarily bare root shipping.

 -My shipping is a flat rate $10.
 This is the lowest I have seen for terrarium plant shipping, both in the base rate, and also in that it is flat rate.
 You can buy all the plants and your shipping cost will only ever be $10.
 I would personally rather spend money on plants than shipping, and figure that most other plant lovers feel the same way.

 -USPS makes mistakes.
-Not often, but I would estimate about 5% of the orders arrive at least one day later than antisipated.
-This rarely causes problems, but sometimes boxes are delayed many days, and sometimes they are physically damaged by the time they reach their destination.
+During COVID there have been much more than is normal.
+Delays of a day or two rarely causes problems, but sometimes boxes are delayed many days, and sometimes they are physically damaged by the time they reach their destination.
+This is simply out of my hands.
 The only thing I can do in these cases is offer you a refund or replacement on any affected plants.
 If something goes wrong during shipping, please be patient, and let me know immediatly when you receive your plant what condition it is in.
 If a plant arrives damaged because of issues with USPS, if I cannot send a replacement your order will be refunded in full, including the cost of shipping.